mabel-dev/opteryx.dev/docs/sql-reference/joins.md

 # Joins

 Joins allow you to combine data from multiple relations into a single relation.
+There are a number of different join types available, each combines relations in different ways.

 ## CROSS JOIN